Efficient Aggregated Kernel Tests using Incomplete $U$-statistics: Minimax optimal permuted quadratic-time aggregated independence test

 \section{Minimax optimal permuted quadratic-time aggregated independence test}

-Considering \Cref{theo:agg} with our incomplete $U$-statistic with full design $\D=\mathbf{i}_2^N$ for which $L \asymp N^2$, we have proved that the quadratic-time two-sample and independence aggregated tests using a wild bootstrap achieve the rate $ \p{{\ln\pp{\ln\pp{N}}}/{N}}^{2s/(4s+d)} $ over the Sobolev balls $\big\{\mathcal{S}_d^s(R):R>0,s>0\big\}$.
+Considering \Cref{theo:agg} with our incomplete $U$-statistic with full design $\D=\mathbf{i}_2^N$ for which $L \asymp N^2$, we have proved that the quadratic-time two-sample and independence aggregated tests using a wild bootstrap achieve the rate $ \p{N/{\ln\pp{\ln\pp{N}}}}^{-2s/(4s+d)} $ over the Sobolev balls $\big\{\mathcal{S}_d^s(R):R>0,s>0\big\}$.
 This is the minimax rate \citep{li2019optimality,albert2019adaptive}, up to some iterated logarithmic term.
-For the two-sample problem, \citet{kim2020minimax} and \citet{schrab2021mmd} show that this is also true using complete $U$-statistics with either a wild bootstrap or permutations.
-Whether the equivalent statement for independence test with permutations holds is unknown; the rate can be proved using theoretical (unknown) quantiles with a Gaussian kernel \citep{albert2019adaptive}, but has not yet been proved using permutations. \citet[Proposition 8.7]{kim2020minimax} consider this problem, again using a Gaussian kernel, but they do not obtain the correct dependence on $\alpha$ (i.e. $\ln\pp{1/\alpha}$ is replaced with $\alpha^{-1/2}$), hence they cannot recover the desired rate.
+For the two-sample problem, \citet{kim2020minimax} and \citet{schrab2021mmd} show that this optimality result also holds when using complete $U$-statistics with permutations.
+Whether the equivalent statement for the independence test with permutations holds has not yet been addressed; the rate can be proved using theoretical (unknown) quantiles with a Gaussian kernel \citep{albert2019adaptive}, but has not yet been proved using permutations. \citet[Proposition 8.7]{kim2020minimax} consider this problem, again using a Gaussian kernel, but they do not obtain the correct dependence on $\alpha$ (\emph{i.e.} they obtain $\alpha^{-1/2}$ rather than $\ln\pp{1/\alpha}$), hence they cannot recover the desired rate.
 As pointed out by \citet[Section 8]{kim2020minimax}: `It remains an open question as to whether [the power guarantee] continues to hold when $\alpha^{-1/2}$ is replaced by $\ln\pp{1/\alpha}$'.
-We now prove that we can improve the $\alpha$-dependence to $\ln\pp{1/\alpha}^{3/2}$ for any bounded kernel of the form presented in \Cref{kernels}, and that this allows us to obtain the desired rate over Sobolev balls $\big\{\mathcal{S}_d^s(R):R>0,s>d/4\big\}$.
-The assumption $s>d/4$ imposes a stronger smoothness restriction on $p-q\in\Sb$, which is similarly also considered by \citet{li2019optimality}. \begin{theorem} Consider the quadratic-time independence test using the complete $U$-statistic HSIC estimator with a quantile estimated using permutations as done by \citet[Proposition 8.7]{kim2020minimax}, with kernels as in \eqref{kernels} for bounded functions $K_i$ and $L_j$ for $i=1,\dots,d_x$, $j=1,\dots,d_y$.
+We now prove that we can improve the $\alpha$-dependence to $\ln\pp{1/\alpha}^{3/2}$ for any bounded kernel of the form of \Cref{kernels}, and that this allows us to obtain the desired rate over Sobolev balls $\big\{\mathcal{S}_d^s(R):R>0,s>d/4\big\}$.
+The assumption $s>d/4$ imposes a stronger smoothness restriction on $p-q\in\Sb$, which is similarly also considered by \citet{li2019optimality}. \begin{theorem} Consider the quadratic-time independence test using the complete $U$-statistic HSIC estimator with a quantile estimated using permutations as done by \citet[Proposition 8.7]{kim2020minimax}, with kernels as in \Cref{kernels} for bounded functions $K_i$ and $L_j$ for $i=1,\dots,d_x$, $j=1,\dots,d_y$.